-After qualifying in 1988 and working & travelling abroad, gaining an MSc, teaching at Edinburgh vet school I finally settled at Temevets in 1997!
-I was partner at the practice between 2004 and March 2022, but am taking a back seat now.
-I enjoy all aspects of small animal practice and have a particular interest in soft tissue surgery and emergency & critical care.
+Clare qualified in 1988 and initially worked & travelled abroad, gaining an MSc, teaching at Edinburgh vet school finally settling at Teme Vets in 1997!
+Clare was partner at the practice between 2004 and March 2022, but is taking a backseat now.
+Clare enjoys all aspects of small animal practice and has a particular interest in soft tissue surgery and emergency & critical care.

-I love living in the beautiful nature & countryside we have here.
-At home, Geert and I have somehow accumulated a large menagerie including 2 boys, 2 dogs, cat, sheep, bees and turkeys.
-This year we have added turkeys to our list of entertaining pets.
-In my free time I enjoy walking, gardening & volunteering with the Titterstone Clee Heritage Trust.
+Clare loves living in the beautiful nature & countryside we have here.
+At home, Geert and Clare have somehow accumulated a large menagerie including 2 dogs, cat, sheep and turkeys to keep them entertained.
+In her free time Clare enjoys walking and gardening.
+She has now taken up running, yoga and unexpectedly found herself in the gym!

 Helen Bracher BVM&S MRCVS

 Helen graduated from Edinburgh University in 1988 and after working in small animal and exotic practice in the Midlands she eventually joined Teme Vets in 2014, working now at our Tenbury branch.